m3zh/philo/README.md

 - [ ] If you get an infinite loop somewhere before the end of your code, check the way you have locked and unlocked your mutex

 - [ ] If your code runs smoothly till the end (i.e. the death of a philosophers), but it gets stuck without exiting, it means there is a mutex still locked somewhere.
-Solution 1: try `pthread_detach` instead of `pthread_join`. `pthread_join` blocks if a thread has not terminated until it actually is; `pthread_detach` returns immediately without terminating the thread (you might have leaks though, because the thread is detached but keep running in the background (if you do a while loop after detaching the thread, you'll see it running in the shell, try it out!).
+Solution 1: try `pthread_detach` instead of `pthread_join`. `pthread_join` blocks until a thread terminates; `pthread_detach` returns immediately without terminating the thread (you might have leaks though, because the thread is detached but keeps running in the background -- if you do an infinite while loop after detaching the thread, you'll see it running in the shell, try it out!).
 Solution 2: another way to go about it and keep using `pthread_join` is to check that all mutex have been correctly unlocked